Send the link below via email or IMCopy

 Any school can offer AP courses

-Follow link to a recent article in the US News & World Report for additional information about AP & IB
+Follow link to an article in the US News & World Report for additional information about AP & IB

 AP vs. IB: A Quick Comparison